-- Establish transparency in school performance for parents and policy makers; - Make determinations for additional reward, support or consequence; - Enable the continuous improvement of teaching and learning in the school.
+- Establish transparency in school performance for parents, communities, and policy makers, - Enable the continuous improvement of teaching and learning for schools, - Meaningfully differentiates the performance of schools, and, - Make accurate determinations for schools in need of additional support.

-Utah Code 53E-5-2 establishes the school accountability system and requires the board to assign overall ratings based on school performance several indicators.
-Changes to this code made in 2018 add additional indicators to the accountability system.
-This document, The Accountability Technical Manual, lists technical details regarding the accountability indicators, methodologies, calculations, and business rules used for the calculation of school accountability indicators and assignment of overall ratings, and details Utah's accountability systems for educators, parents, and other stakeholders.
+Utah Code 53E-5-2 establishes the school accountability system framework.
+It requires the Utah State Board of Education (USBE) to assign overall ratings based on indicators of school performance.
+This document, The Accountability Technical Manual, lists technical details regarding the indicators of school accountability, methodologies, calculations, business rules used for the calculation of school accountability indicators and assignment of overall ratings, and provides detail for educators, parents, and other stakeholders.